gatsby-tv/dapper/README.md

     "Description": "video description",
-    "VideoFile": "path to video file on dapper's filesystem", "ThumbnailFile": "path to thumbnail file on dapper's filesystem", "Channel": "Handle of channel to upload video to (channel ID is also supported)" }
+    "VideoFile": "path to video file on dapper's filesystem", "ThumbnailFile": "path to thumbnail file on dapper's filesystem", }
 ```